Discovering Causal Relationships Between Time Series With Spatial Structure: Perspectives and future directions

-Parallelization offers a promising path to faster overall algorithms, but is difficult in practice due to the interdependence of stages of causal discovery (i.e., which conditional independence tests are run depends on findings from previous testing).
-In a nice balance of the efficiencies gained from parallelization and from information sharing across conditional independence tests, Le et al. (2019) proposed parallel-PC, which searches for separating sets for different variable pairs across multiple cores and then synchronizes information across at each iteration \cite{Le2019}.
-These adjustments significantly reduced runtime compared to the order-independent PC algorithm.
+Parallelization offers a promising path to faster overall algorithms, but is difficult in practice due to the interdependence of stages of causal discovery (i.e.~which conditional independence tests are run depends on findings from previous testing).
+Balancing the efficiencies gained from parallelization and from information sharing across conditional independence tests, \cite{Le2019} propose parallel-PC, which searches for separating sets for different variable pairs across multiple cores and then synchronizes information at each iteration.
+These adjustments significantly reduce runtime compared to the order-independent PC algorithm.
 Efficiency improved with more cores even on very large datasets.

-More complicated algorithms, such as our spatiotemporal proposal, are perhaps less amenable to parallelization.
-Choices we made in initial algorithm design to improve computational efficiency are often at odds with the notion of dividing distinct tasks across multiple cores.
-Approximating models for the GCM test can be more efficiently fit by utilizing parallelization features already built into computational packages such as \verb|mgcv| \cite{Wood2015}.
-Tests of a group of separating sets can be ordered by the test statistic associated with previous tests of similar sets, increasing the likelihood that you find the separating set sooner and need to perform fewer tests overall \cite{Runge2019PCMCI}.
+Algorithm design choices made to reduce computational complexity, however, are often at odds with the notion of dividing distinct tasks across multiple cores.
+For example, approximating models for the GCM test can be more efficiently fit by utilizing parallelization features already built into computational packages such as \verb|mgcv| \cite{Wood2015}.
+Tests of a group of separating sets can be prioritized by the test statistic associated with previous tests of similar sets, increasing the likelihood that you find the separating set sooner and need to perform fewer tests overall \cite{Runge2019PCMCI}.
 The residuals of approximating models can be saved and accessed from temporary storage, eliminating the need to re-fit models for each new GCM test.
-All of these features require shared information to inform each test and/or access to multiple cores, neither of which is normally possible with parallelization.
+All of these features require information sharing to inform each test and/or access to multiple cores, neither of which play nicely with parallelization.
 Further testing will inform whether efficiencies lost in parallelization outweigh efficiencies gained in the spatiotemporal context.